 Sara Lee All Butter Pound Cake

-If you ate all your veggies, you were promised a thick slice of thawed Sara Lee All Butter Pound Cake that every kid of the '80s came to know and love as after dinner dessert.
+If you ate all your veggies, you were promised a thick slice of thawed Sara Lee All Butter Pound Cake that every kid of the '80s came to know and love as an after-dinner dessert.

 Hot Pockets were the ultimate DIY after school snack.
 You slid the pizza into that silver sleeve from the space age and watched mind-blowing microwave technology do its thing.